Abyaneh/Autonomous_Robot_Navigation_and_Object_Detection/README.md

 2. **Image Processing Layer**: Processes raw images from a top-down camera to detect the centers of red, green, and blue circles, allowing for accurate position and orientation calculation.
 3. **Pathfinding & Control**: Users can define paths on the control panel for the robot to follow.
 The Artificial Potential Field algorithm is used for obstacle avoidance, combined with a manually tuned PID controller for movement precision.
 4. **Communication Layer**: The control panel acts as a TCP server while the robot functions as a TCP client, communicating over Wi-Fi.
 Control signals are sent to the robot’s motors in real-time using the socket API.
-5. **Object Detection (My Contribution)**: I equipped the robot with a YOLO model trained to detect rotten vs. healthy bananas in real-time.
+5. **Object Detection (My Contribution)**: I equipped the robot with a YOLO model trained to detect rotten vs. fresh bananas in real-time.
 The dataset was labeled using Roboflow, and the model was integrated with the robot’s camera for live detection.

 [Back to Top](#table-of-contents)

 ## Explain more about the image Processing Layer

 ### Real-Time Object Detection (My Contribution)
-One of the core components of this project is the real-time object detection system, specifically designed to distinguish between rotten and healthy bananas.
+One of the core components of this project is the real-time object detection system, specifically designed to distinguish between rotten and fresh bananas.
 This feature plays a vital role in the autonomous navigation of the robot, allowing it to recognize and classify objects in its environment effectively.
 Below are the details of this system, including the methodologies, tools, and results.

 #### 1. Dataset Preparation and Labeling
 The first step in creating an object detection model is collecting and labeling data.
 For this task, we used Roboflow, a popular tool for image annotation and dataset management.
 I performed the following tasks:

-Image Collection: Captured a large dataset of banana images, ensuring variety in lighting conditions, angles, and banana states (rotten vs. healthy).
+Image Collection: Captured a large dataset of banana images, ensuring variety in lighting conditions, angles, and banana states (rotten vs. fresh).
-Annotation: Manually labeled the bananas using bounding boxes and appropriate class labels (i.e., "rotten" and "healthy").
+Annotation: Manually labeled the bananas using bounding boxes and appropriate class labels (i.e., "rotten" and "fresh").
 Data Augmentation: Applied image augmentation techniques such as flipping, rotation, and brightness adjustments to increase the dataset’s diversity and improve model robustness.
 #### 2. Training the YOLO Model
 To achieve real-time object detection, we selected YOLO (You Only Look Once) as our model, due to its efficiency and accuracy in detecting objects in real-time.
 The key steps involved in training were: